apache/wicket-site/community/index.md

 Wicket is built by developers for developers.
 If you want to contribute with new features, patches or any other kind of code, you can use our mirror repository on [GitHub](https://github.com/apache/wicket).
 You can find more details [here](../contribute/).

 ---

-## Twitter account {#twitter}

-Stay up-to-date with the last news from the Wicket universe following [our official account](https://twitter.com/apache_wicket).
-You will also find which sites are running on top of Wicket and other useful informations.

----